 SPORT SPECIFIC TRAINING

-Sport specific training is designed to enhance overall performance, improve areas of weakness and reduce potential risk of injury.
-Each exercise is aimed at simulating a movement with the intention of it transferring to the playing field.
+Sport specific training enhances overall performance, improve areas of weakness and reduce potential risk of injury.
+Each exercise aims to stimulate a movement with the intention of it transferring to the playing field.
 Sport specific training also includes conditioning drills to prepare the athlete for the physiological demands of competition.

 Performance also offers tennis- and golf-specific training programs, as well as access to a golf simulator powered by TrackMan technology.